Board of Directors

 The association has an 11-member board–president, president-elect/past-president (alternating years), secretary, treasurer, and seven directors at large.
 Two members of the Board must be public members of a member board and one at large seat is reserved for a current administrator of a member board.
 The association president must be a licensed social worker.

-Each year, at the ASWB Annual Meeting of the Delegate Assembly, delegates vote for individuals to serve on ASWB’s Board of Directors and Nominating Committee.
-The Board of Directors oversees the governance of the association, and the Nominating Committee identifies and nominates individuals to run for election each year.
+Each year at the ASWB Annual Meeting of the delegate assembly, delegates vote for individuals to serve on ASWB’s Board of Directors and Nominating Committee.

 Upcoming Board of Directors meetings

 Members of the Board of Directors assume office at the close of the Annual Meeting at which they are elected, and serve as specified in the bylaws or until a successor is elected.